 The protests are only an eruption of volcano of anger which Malawians have allowed to be within them for so many years.
 Forget about the “Ansah and Mec Must Fall” calls.
 Malawians are just tired of systemic corruption, impunity, nepotism and everything that makes others feel less entitled to fruits of the nation.

 Malawi, like it or not, is at crossroads and whatever and whichever road it takes will determine what becomes of us forever.

-Yesterday, there was that function at Kamuzu Stadium which we spend money on just to mock ourselves how we have failed to become a country.
+On July 6, there was that function at Kamuzu Stadium which we spend money on just to mock ourselves how we have failed to become a country.
 It is a session where mafias and thieves make lulling statements to serenade us to a belief that they care about us.

 But Malawi is no longer a timid country and things will soon change.
 The initiated can easily comprehend the prophesy that is reeking from the fumes of burnt tyres.